 Men have one X and one Y chromosome.
 If a man has haemophilia he will have an abnormal haemophilia gene on his X chromosome but not on his Y chromosome (i.e. an X-linked recessive disorder).
 When he has children he gives his Y chromosome, with the normal non-haemophilia gene), to his sons who will get their X chromosome from their mother.
 Therefore, if the mother is not a carrier of an abnormal haemophilia gene, their sons will not have haemophilia.

 He will give his X chromosome, with the abnormal haemophilia gene, to his daughters who will all, therefore, be carriers of the abnormal haemophilia gene.

 4-50 Can haemophilia be prevented?

 Yes.
-Because the abnormal gene for haemophilia can be tested for, a woman who is a carrier of this abnormal gene can be offered prenatal diagnosis.
+Because the abnormal gene for haemophilia can be tested for, a woman who is a carrier of this abnormal gene can be offered prenatal diagnosis and the option of medical termination of pregnancy.
 This is done after she and her partner have had genetic counselling.

 It is best to provide genetic counselling and to determine whether the woman is a carrier before she falls pregnant.
 Prenatal diagnosis is then done early in pregnancy.
 This is carried out by obtaining fetal cells by amniocentesis, and testing these cells to see if they have an abnormal haemophilia gene (A or B).